Kangie/fvwm3/dev-docs/INSTALL.md

 Installation Instructions
 =========================

-FVWM3 uses automake and autotools as its build process.
+FVWM3 prefers `meson` as its build tool chain, but provides `autotools` as a legacy fallback on older systems.

 Dependencies
 ============